Glen Norah, Harare: History

 Nearby, Glen View and Glen Norah both used to be a farm owned by a farmer known as Mr. Baxter.
 Glen Norah got its name from Norah, who was Baxter’s wife.
-‘Glen’ is old English for a narrow valley.
+‘Glen’ is Scottish Gaelic for a narrow valley.
 Used in conjunction, it became Norah’s valley while Glen View, on higher ground, gave the view of the valley.

 High Glen Road was part of the farm stretching down to the Mukuvisi River.
 The early inhabitants used to call the place KwaBhakasta.
 The farmhouse is at present-day St Peter's Kubatana school.
 The eucalyptus trees that now dominate the area were first planted during the area's farming days and today are colloquially known as Mapuranga, the place of wood.
 The park in Glen Norah was formerly a dam on the farm that until the mid-1960s when the farm was drained and developed into a residential area.
 Prior to that, people used to purchase cheap pork hides and bones from Baxter Farm on the city's outskirts.